Written by: Brach Eichler Injury Lawyers

 Jersey City Train Accident Lawyers

-If you were injured in a train accident and don’t know how to pursue compensation for your various expenses and losses, contact Brach Eichler Trial Lawyers immediately.
+If you were injured in a train accident and don’t know how to pursue compensation for your various expenses and losses, contact Brach Eichler Injury Lawyers immediately.
 We understand the devastation of a train accident.
 It can lead to severe injuries, fatalities, and significant property damage.
 You need to know who caused the accident to know who you can hold liable for the suffering you experienced.

 Trains are a common mode of transportation in the Garden State.
 Many residents will use them to commute to work, take a weekend trip to New York City, or visit friends in a different part of the state.
 Federal and state laws require conductors and employees to follow safety precautions to ensure the safety of passengers, railroad workers, and occupants in passing motor vehicles.

 When someone makes a dangerous error, other people could end up facing the consequences.
-At Brach Eichler Trial Lawyers, we want our clients to have a fair chance of pursuing the necessary compensation to pay for their treatment and recovery process.
+At Brach Eichler Injury Lawyers, we want our clients to have a fair chance of pursuing the necessary compensation to pay for their treatment and recovery process.
 You have the right to hold the train conductor or another party accountable for their negligent actions.
 Call us at (201) 583-5765 to find out more about our services or for a free consultation with one of our Jersey City train accident lawyers.

 Common Types of Train Accidents

 When you think of a train accident, you might picture a derailment or collision with a car attempting to cross the tracks.
 However, there are various types of accidents that could occur.
 They include:

 - Head-on collisions – Trains traveling on the same railroad towards each other could end up colliding.
 These types of accidents are rare, but when they happen, they can be deadly.
 Head-on crashes are often the result of scheduling errors or carelessness by the person signaling the conductor.